openenergymonitor/HeatpumpMonitor/installation.md

 ![heatpump_monitor_v2_connections.JPG](images/heatpump_monitor_v2_connections.JPG)

+#### Note: Heatpump Dashboard naming convention

+The heatpump dashboard available on energy.emoncms.org does not have a configuration interface, it instead just looks for feeds in the emoncms.org account with the following names:

+- **heatpump_elec**: Heatpump electrical power in Watts
+- **heatpump_elec_kwh**: Heatpump cumulative electricity consumption in kWh
+- **heatpump_heat**: Heatpump heat output in Watts
+- **heatpump_heat_kwh**: Heatpump cumulative heat output in kWh
+- **heatpump_flowT**: Heatpump central heating/DHW water flow temperature.
+- **heatpump_returnT**: Heatpump central heating/DHW water return temperature.
+- **outside_temperature**: Outside/Ambient temperature
+- **DHW_cylinderT**: Hot Water Cylinder temperature

+The minimum requirement for the heatpump dashboard is a cumulative kWh feed of heatpump electricity consumption named: **heatpump_elec_kwh**.

+Beyond this addition of the further feeds just extends and improves the dashboard further.

 ### Electricity monitoring: IRDA Elster A100C Watt Hour reader

 The Heatpump Monitor supports reading from the Irda port on Elster A100C energy meters using the [OpenEnergyMonitor pulse sensor](https://shop.openenergymonitor.com/optical-utility-meter-led-pulse-sensor/).
 This provides a convenient way of reading the actual watt hours as recorded on the meter avoiding errors that may be caused by a multitude of sources via the other optional methods.